citusdata/citus/src/backend/distributed/README.md

 # Citus Technical Documentation

-The purpose of this document is to provide comprehensive technical documentation for Citus.
+The purpose of this document is to provide comprehensive technical documentation for Citus, in particular the distributed database implementation.

 # Citus Concepts